Here is WHY you need to secure a saddle seat on our riding holiday in Catalonia, Spain:

 Accepted payment is by credit or debit card only.
 There is a 2% surcharge on all card payments.

 With our riding destinations, the currency is dictated by our ride partner in that country.
 Therefore due to fluctuating exchange rates we have to quote in the same currency.

 ItineraryExpand AllCollapse All

 *Please note, this is a suggested itinerary only and subject to change at the discretion of your guides due to weather and other influencing factors.

 Bienvenido a España globetrotters!
 Welcome to Spain, a country rich in equestrian history that dates back past the middle ages.
-You’ll be riding along the crystal clear streams and lakes of the Pyrenees to the Mediterranean Sea and will immerse yourself in the country’s equestrian traditions from a sprightly Andalusian.
+You’ll be riding along the crystal clear streams and lakes of the Lower Pyrenees to the Mediterranean Sea and will immerse yourself in the country’s equestrian traditions from a sprightly Andalusian.

 You’ll arrive into Barcelona or Girona today and be transferred to your first night’s accommodation, a beautiful Catalan country house with views of the surrounding horse meadows and forests.

 As your riding group gets acquainted, you’ll dine on a wonderful Spanish meal (think tapas – delicious) but please be advised this won’t be served until approximately 9pm.
 The afternoon ‘siesta’ is one of the most famous aspects of Spanish life – that dead period in the late afternoon when everything shuts down in Spain.
 Because of this, dinner is eaten later at night, so we definitely recommend eating a rather large lunch before you are picked up, so that you can make it to 9pm without your stomach grumbling like a bear!

 It’s time to swing a leg over a saddle Globetrotters.
 I bet you can’t WAIT to ride a beautiful Andalusian – an equine that is both beautiful and noble and steeped in Spain’s history.